 The question is, how long can the legal status last?
 It’s still very unclear how long this loophole lasts before regulations come in.

 Currently, the only THC or isomer, which is federally illegal, is Delta 9 THC isomer, which you usually know from the Marijuana plant.
-Since Delta is created from 100% hemp material, it makes it federal legal, although it is possible to be added to the Controlled Substances Act later.
+Since Delta is created from 100% hemp material, it makes it federal legal, although it can be added to the Controlled Substances Act later.

 What makes Delta 8 THC legal is that the Federal Government is not putting any restrictions on its sale or possession and therefore hasn’t made rules for businesses selling these products; however, as mentioned above, several states have already banned it.